eginer/quantum_package/docs/source/modules/dft_keywords.rst

 DFT Keywords
 ============

-This module contains all keywords which are related to a DFT calculation
+This module contains the main keywords related to a DFT calculation or RS-DFT calculation, such as:

+# :option:exchange_functional
+# :option:correlation_functional
+# :option:HF_exchange  : only relevent for the :ref:`ks_scf` program
+# :option:density_for_dft : mainly relevent for multi-determinant range separated DFT, see the plugins of eginer.

+The keyword for the range separation parameter :math:`\mu` is the :option:`ao_two_e_erf_integrals mu_erf` keyword.